memoer6/groceries/README.md

 nodejs: This backend consists of a Node.js server exposing a REST API to add and remove items to/from a shopping list.

 flask: This backend consists of a Flask server exposing a REST API to add and remove items to/from a shopping list.
-The data is stored in local files implementing a sqlite3 database
+The server is integrated with local sqlite3 database in development environment, and PostgreSQL database in test environment.
+It implements Flask SQLAlchemy library for both integrations

 review: https://github.com/cookiecutter-flask